jmlw/great-big-example-application/README.md

 "Software development is _always_ taught using lots of inconsistent simple examples!!"
 "Every real app is different" (so teaching with none of them is better than with any?)
-"Approaches are a matter of personal preference and shouldn't be imposed" (on beginners who just want to make something that totally works and who don't have any opinions yet)
+"Approaches are a matter of personal preference and shouldn't be imposed" (on beginners who just want to make something that totally works, don't want to waste time learning the wrong way to do things, and don't have any preferences yet)

 "Bloated!!"